vyuvalv/yo-sfdx-commands/README.md

     - This will allow faster typing of SFDX commands
     - Rely on `"sfdx commands --json"` command in order to generate the options as auto-complete
     - Simply Type  `yo [generator name]`  and yeoman will walk you through the command you wish to invoke
+    - will auto-complete force:org commands with real time org details
+    - will auto-complete force:data commands with schema options

 **DEMO**